Authenticity, Self-Empowerment and Co-Creating a More Beautiful World.

-Over-used and oversaturated, authenticity is a modern age buzz word.
+Over-used and oversaturated, authenticity is a modern age buzzword.
 But don´t underestimate its power to transform you into a powerful agent of change.
-In the post I share how I used a challenging relationship with my boss to discover my own person power and how this seemingly small victory can ripple out to change the world.
+In the post, I share how I used a challenging relationship with my boss to discover my own personal power and how this seemingly small victory can ripple out to change the world.

 Maybe you are already an activist involved in the cause of co-creating a more beautiful world and you are more accustomed to reading articles about all the ways in which we should be fighting to preserve the planet with outward actions of resistance and rebellion.

 And now you are thinking, “Authenticity?
 What’s that got to do with the price of beans?
 Save it for the peaced-out hippies, love, I’ve got a planet to save!”

 Or maybe that is just my own voice of cynicism rearing its head to throw me off my game.
 Who do I think I am, some kind of self-styled lifestyle guru?